 A whopping 68% of all online shopping experiences commence with a query on Google.
 The majority of shoppers don’t have a brand name in mind and might not even be looking to make a purchase.

 Instead, they type something like “different style bridal dresses” into Google and hit enter.
-What comes up is a combination of organic and paid results (perhaps a few bridal publications and eCommerce stores.)
+What comes up is a combination of organic and paid results (perhaps a few bridal publications, eCommerce stores, several Google shopping, and other price comparison websites.)

 How do these eCommerce websites happen to rank on search results? eCommerce SEO services, of course!